 Coverage: A 500ml pouch will cover up to 3/4 meters squared surface and a one Litre pouch will cover up to 8 meter squared surface.

 Yes!
 Biostrips pouches are 100% recyclable in the UK, EU & US.

 Simply clean your Biostrip pouch out with warm water and add to your plastic recycling bin.

 Cornish Milk's Biostrip pouches have been made from a Plant based plastic alternative, which is environmentally-friendly.

 What is the shelf life of Cornish Milk?

-Cartons of Cornish Milk have a shelf life of 5 years.
+Opened Cartons: Opened cartons of Cornish Milk Mineral Paints have a shelf life of 12-24 months, depending on storage.

 Can I keep my left over paint in my carton?